svandragt/freshcookies/README.md

 Feedback welcome, open issues!

 # How to use it
-After loading the extension, it limits any cookie with an expiry date of over 15 days.
+By default the extension limits new cookies to an expiry date of 15 days.
 This will mean you're logging into systems every 2 weeks or so, however it also means tracking via cookies is limited in between website visits.

+There is a preference to change this to be more or less agressive.